Inflationary model in minimally modified gravity theories: Minimally modified gravity theories

 \section{Minimally modified gravity theories}

-Minimally modified gravity theories are the modified theories propagating two degrees of freedom like Einstein theory of gravity.
+Minimally modified gravity theories are the modified theories propagating two tensorial degrees of freedom like the Einstein theory of gravity.
 Generally, most of popular modified theories of gravity always generate extra degrees of freedom in the theories.
-The extra degrees of freedom are related to the broken diffeomorphism invariant in the construction of the theories.
-However, we can construct the theories that have two degrees of freedom even if the full diffeomorphism invariant is broken.
-We can construct MMG theories by writing the Hamiltonian of the theories to be linear in the lapse function and imposing a suitable constraint.
+The extra degrees of freedom can be related to the broken diffeomorphism invariant in the construction of the theories.
+However, we can construct the theories that have two tensorial degrees of freedom even if the full diffeomorphism invariant is broken.
+We can construct MMG theories by supposing that the Hamiltonian of the theories is linear in the lapse function and imposing a suitable constraint.
 Square root gravity and exponential gravity are the MMG theories that we obtain by using this method \cite{Mukohyama:17}.
-However, there is an interesting class of MMG theories, $f({\bf H})$ theory.
-This class of MMG theories is constructed in another way by the Hamiltonian construction \cite{Mukohyama:19}.
+However, there is an interesting class of MMG theories, $f({\bf H})$ theory, in which Lagrangian of the theory is a function of the Hamiltonian constraint ${\bf H}$ in the Einstein gravity This class of MMG theories is constructed in another way by the Hamiltonian construction \cite{Mukohyama:19}.